 Safer Chemical Ingredients for Use in DfE-Labeled Products

 The Safer Chemical Ingredients List contains chemicals that meet the criteria of the Design for the Environment (DfE) Safer Product Labeling Program.
-This voluntary program recognizes products that are high-performance and cost-effective using the safest chemical ingredients.
+This voluntary program recognizes products that are high-performance and use the safest chemical ingredients.
 At present, about 2,500 products carry the DfE Safer Product Label.
 This list of safer chemical ingredients is arranged by functional-use class and will assist product manufacturers in identifying chemicals that the DfE program has already evaluated and identified as safer.

 - DfE's Safer Chemical Ingredients List